-Owned by MatchWare, MindView (opens in new tab) is a charting and graphics tool that helps you create project plans, mind maps (opens in new tab), flow charts (opens in new tab), and various other customizable charts.
+Owned by MatchWare, MindView is a charting and graphics tool that helps you create project plans, mind maps, flow charts, and various other customizable charts.
 Unlike similar tools, it comes as both a browser extension as well as downloadable standalone software for Windows and Mac.
 In this MindView review, we’ll discuss its features and show you how it compares to alternative programs.

 MindView is known as a helpful business and educational tool.
 It’s well-recognized for its accessibility features and focuses on usability for disabled persons.
 MatchWare has also built in a lot of tools to promote collaboration through the platform and to help you represent your ideas more clearly.